novika-lang/novika/README.md

 * Code is data, and data is code.
 Homoiconicity is a polluted term, but you knew this would be coming in such kind of language didn't you? :)

-* As data, blocks can be arrays, or stacks with an insertion point, or tables (ordered hash maps mapping form to form), or anything in-between.
+* As data, blocks can be arrays, or stacks with an insertion point, or dictionaries (ordered hash maps mapping form to form), or anything in-between.
 Blocks also hold continuations.
 Individual continuations are blocks as well.
 Each consists of two sub-blocks: the stack block (a block used as a stack), and a code block